James Dale (activist): Before the case

 James Dale joined the Scouting program at the age of 8 years old, beginning with Pack 242 in Monmouth County, New Jersey.
 Over the years Dale engaged with a number of different troops and rose through the various levels of Scouting.
 In Troop 128, he became a protégé of M. Norman Powell, a descendant of Lord Baden-Powell (founder of the international Scouting movement).
 It was Powell who presented Dale with his Eagle Scout Award in the fall of 1988.

-While a student at Rutgers University, Dale became co-president of the Lesbian, Gay and Bisexual Alliance.
+When Dale was a student at Rutgers University, he became co-president of the Lesbian/Gay student alliance.
 In July 1990, he was a featured speaker at a Rutgers School of Social Work conference on the health needs of lesbian and gay teenagers and was interviewed by the Newark Star Ledger.
 In the interview, Dale was quoted as stating that he was gay.
 After the interview appeared, BSA officials expelled Dale, then 19 years old, from his position as assistant Scoutmaster for Troop 73.
 "The grounds for this membership revocation are the standards for leadership established by the Boy Scouts of America, which specifically forbid membership to homosexuals."

 Dale filed suit in the New Jersey Superior Court, alleging that the Boy Scouts had violated the state statute prohibiting discrimination on the basis of sexual orientation in places of public accommodation.
 In 1995 Superior Court Judge Patrick J. McGann ruled with the BSA, labeling Dale an "active sodomite."
 In 1998 the Superior Court decision was overturned on appeal.

 In a unanimous decision, the Supreme Court of New Jersey sided with Dale, asserting that his expulsion from the BSA violated the law.
 The Boy Scouts appealed to the Supreme Court of the United States, which granted certiorari.

+In 2000, Dale served as the Grand Marshal for the New York City Pride Parade along with Virginia Apuzzo.